smrutipote/PowerBI-Online-Courses-Analysis/README.md

 Use Case: Enables the startup to form partnerships with top-rated educators to improve course quality.

-📷 Dashboard Snapshots

-Screenshots of the Power BI dashboard and key visuals will be included in the Snapshots/ folder in this repository for reference.
-Each snapshot corresponds to a key insight listed above.

 🛠 Technical Details

 Tool Used: Power BI